 I will talk about that clash of cultures.

-Uh listen, you're in our prayers, Jennifer.
+Listen, you're in our prayers.

-Now, Rain, you're doing um seriously, you're doing God's work every day.
+You're doing God's work every day.